-(bupropion hydrochloride) Sustained-Release Tablets
+(bupropion hydrochloride) Sustained-release Tablets

-ZYBAN (bupropion hydrochloride) Sustained-Release Tablets are a non-nicotine aid to smoking cessation.
+ZYBAN (bupropion hydrochloride) sustained-release tablets are a non-nicotine aid to smoking cessation.
 ZYBAN is chemically unrelated to nicotine or other agents currently used in the treatment of nicotine addiction.
-Initially developed and marketed as an antidepressant (WELLBUTRIN [bupropion hydrochloride] Tablets and WELLBUTRIN SR [bupropion hydrochloride] Sustained-Release Tablets), ZYBAN is also chemically unrelated to tricyclic, tetracyclic, selective serotonin re-uptake inhibitor, or other known antidepressant agents.
+Initially developed and marketed as an antidepressant (WELLBUTRIN [bupropion hydrochloride] tablets and WELLBUTRIN SR [bupropion hydrochloride] sustained-release tablets), ZYBAN is also chemically unrelated to tricyclic, tetracyclic, selective serotonin re-uptake inhibitor, or other known antidepressant agents.
 Its structure closely resembles that of diethylpropion; it is related to phenylethylamines.
-It is (±)-1-(3-chlorophenyl)-2-[(l,l-dimethylethyl)amino]-l-propanone hydrochloride.
+It is designated as (±)-1-(3-chlorophenyl)-2-[(1,1-dimethylethyl)amino]-1-propanone hydrochloride.
 The molecular weight is 276.2.
 The molecular formula is C13H18ClNO&bul;HCl.
 Bupropion hydrochloride powder is white, crystalline, and highly soluble in water.
 It has a bitter taste and produces the sensation of local anesthesia on the oral mucosa.
 The structural formula is:

 ZYBAN is supplied for oral administration as 150-mg (purple), film-coated, sustained-release tablets.
-Each tablet contains the labeled amount of bupropion hydrochloride and the inactive ingredients carnauba wax, cysteine hydrochloride, hypromellose, magnesium stearate, microcrystalline cellulose, polyethylene glycol, polysorbate 80 and titanium dioxide and is printed with edible black ink.
+Each tablet contains the labeled amount of bupropion hydrochloride and the inactive ingredients carnauba wax, cysteine hydrochloride, hypromellose, magnesium stearate, microcrystalline cellulose, polyethylene glycol, polysorbate 80, and titanium dioxide and is printed with edible black ink.
 In addition, the 150-mg tablet contains FD&C Blue No. 2 Lake and FD&C Red No. 40 Lake.

 What are the possible side effects of bupropion?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Report any new or worsening symptoms to your doctor, such as: mood or behavior changes, anxiety, panic attacks, trouble sleeping, or if you feel impulsive, irritable, agitated, hostile, aggressive, restless, hyperactive (mentally or physically), more depressed, or have thoughts about suicide or hurting yourself.

-Call your doctor at once if you have a serious side effect such as:
+Call your doctor at once if you have:

 - seizure (convulsions);